kojamori/UniLog/README.md

 Logger logger = new UniLog.Logger(new UniLog.Loggers.UnityDebugLogger(), "MySource");
 ```

-Optionally store the logger as a field in your mod's main class for easy access.
+Optionally store the logger as a static internal field in your mod's main class for safe and easy access.
 You can also replace `UnityDebugLogger` with any custom logger that implements `ILogger`.

 There is also the `boolean prefix` parameter in the `Logger` constructor that controls whether to prefix log messages with the type of log (e.g. `[LOG]`, `[WARNING]`, `[ERROR]`).
 By default, this is `false`.